IBM/telco-network-cloud-drivers/content/reference/glossary.md

 # Reference
 Relationships is a section of Assembly or Resource Descriptor identifying referenced components.

 In addition to defining components managed by an assembly, an assembly can reference assemblies and resources that are managed independently.
-Thus a reference is a resource or assembly that has its lifecycle managed externally to the assembly in which the reference is defined though it is likely still managed by TNCO.
+Thus a reference is a resource or assembly that has its lifecycle managed externally to the assembly in which the reference is defined though it is likely still managed by TNC-O.

 When defining a reference, we must specify the `search criteria` used to find this reference component at instantiation time.
-* Assemblies are found by specifying their name, which will be searched within the current TNCO system
+* Assemblies are found by specifying their name, which will be searched within the current TNC-O system
 * Resources are found by specifying their name, deployment location and resource manager, which will be found by searching for the resource within the specified resource manager

 Referenced components can be the source for a relationship (but cannot be a target)